Startr/WEB-Sage.Education-docs/docs/getting-started/quick-start/tab-docker/ManualDocker.md

 ## Access the WebUI

-After the container is running, access Open WebUI at:
+After the container is running, access Sage WebUI at:

 [http://localhost:3000](http://localhost:3000)